 Summary of Pleadings filed over Human Rights abuses committed by undercover police.

 The pleadings, filed in April by Kate Wilson, in her case at the Investigatory Powers Tribunal, claim that the police violated her Human Rights when they deceived her into a long-term, intimate relationship with an undercover police officer, Mark Kennedy (MK).
-If it is successful, it will finally give clarity as to whether sexual relationships between undercover officers and members of the public under are unlawful.
+If it is successful, it will finally give clarity as to whether sexual relationships between undercover officers and members of the public are unlawful.

 What is the claim trying to achieve?

 The claim, firstly, seeks a declaration that the Claimant’s rights under Articles 3, 8, 10, 11 and 14 European Convention of Human Rights (ECHR) were violated.
 Secondly, it is seeking a declaration that the legal frame work of RIPA has neither sufficient clarity nor sufficient safeguards that might make RIPA authorisations of undercover policing operations be “in accordance with the law”.

 No one shall be subjected to torture or to inhuman or degrading treatment or punishment.

 MK’s decision to deceive Ms Wilson into a long-term intimate and sexual relationship amounted to inhuman and degrading treatment of her under Article 3 ECHR.
 He actively maintained that treatment over a considerable period of time, either to maintain his cover, or obtain intelligence, or for his own gratification.
 He invaded her bodily integrity, debased her, showed complete disregard for her human dignity, deeply degraded and humiliated her, grossly interfered with her sexual autonomy and caused her intense mental suffering.